 - Shipments must be dispatched during the shipment window to guarantee expected delivery during the delivery window.

-- For FIFO tracked items, inventory must be shipped by FIFO date.
+- For FIFO tracked items, inventory must be shipped by the FIFO date.

 - For expiration controlled items, inventory must never be shipped within 60 days of the expiration date.

 Note how these examples are what must be done or what must be delivered – not how.
-For example in #7 above, it does not include how the business manages inventory expiration because how it does it today does not matter for the purpose of uncovering the raw requirements.
+For example, #7 above does not include how the business manages inventory expiration because how it does it today does not matter for the purpose of uncovering the raw requirements.

 Here is an example of how a process might be described in a CSD:

 When a trailer arrives at the receiving dock, the trailer is unloaded to that receiving dock and a pallet and/or case count is manually taken to verify that the quantity delivered matches the quantity on the inbound shipping paperwork before the driver is released.
-Red cones are placed on each pallet to indicate that the inventory is not available for put away.
-Inventory control will then verify part numbers, quantities, lot numbers, etc. and assign LPNs to each pallet.
-Once the pallets are identified and reconciled against the inbound receipt, the inventory will be released for put away by placing a green cone on each pallet.
-Current dock to stock time is 4 hours.
+Red cones are placed on each pallet to indicate that the inventory is not available for putaway.
+Inventory control will then verify part numbers, quantities, lot numbers, etc., and assign LPNs to each pallet.
+Once the pallets are identified and reconciled against the inbound receipt, the inventory will be released for putaway by placing a green cone on each pallet.
+The current dock to stock time is four hours.

-In our next post we will discuss the final pre-CRP activity which is creating what we call the Future State Description (FSD) and how this all ties together for a successful CRP.
+In our next post, we will discuss the final pre-CRP activity which is creating what we call the future state description (FSD) and how this all ties together for a successful CRP.
 Click here to read Part 4.